Get your home ready for the busy holiday season with these fall cleaning hacks and to do list.

 Inside Fall Cleaning To Do List

 ___1. Banish that summer dust buildup!
-Use your Fall Mrs. Meyer’s multi-surface spray (get it FREE here for a limited time!) to remove dust from your ceilings, walls, baseboards and woodwork.
+Use your Fall Mrs. Meyer’s multi-surface spray to remove dust from your ceilings, walls, baseboards and woodwork.
 You don’t want your guests sneezing 24/7, do you?

 ___2. Remove your winter clothes from storage.
 Pack up your light summer clothes and linens and replace them with cool-season items.
-I love Caldrea’s linen spray — it helps keep things fresh smelling!
+I love Caldrea’s linen spray that I get from Grove Collaborative — it helps keep things fresh smelling!
 Bonus: Get rid of clothes that haven’t seen the light of day in years.

 ___3. Get to that Fall baking!
 Take stock of your pantry — what spices are you missing for the season (cinnamon, nutmeg cloves)?
 To get your best baking results, replace spices older than sixth months and/or that don’t smell fragrant.